KitaWorks/osbpb/README.txt

-osbpb - A package builder and manager for eternalOS
+osbpb - A package builder and manager for eternalOS, written in Lua

+This project is no longer maintained.

 Copyright (c) 2025 KitaWorks Team